Ordering a repeat prescription

 Prescription requests are processed over two working days (not including the day your request is submitted).
 In order to allow for an audit trail and to prevent any mistakes, medication requests are not taken over the phone.
 A written request is required directly from the patient.
 It is your responsibility to ensure that your repeat prescription request is ordered in plenty of time.

-IMPORTANT: Please be advised that we do not contact patient’s to confirm when a prescription has been issued due to the amount of requests authorised in a day.
+IMPORTANT Please be advised that we do not contact patient’s to confirm when a prescription has been issued due to the amount of requests authorised in a day.
 Patients are only notified via text where a medication cannot be issued.
 All prescription requests are processed over 48 working hours.
 You can double-check on the status of your medication request via Patient Access or by contacting your nominated pharmacy.